umee-network/umee/docs/design_docs/011-historacle-pricing.md

 - Efficient API for the `x/leverage` module to use for safety.
 - We can continue listing low-volume assets for collateral.
 - Use of an existing module rather than creating a new one.
+- Protects against "borrowing + price dump" attacks which are not prevented by disabling low-volume asset collateral

 ### Negative